-In addition, there are little to no labeling requirements for cosmetics and personal care products: companies can use the terms, “natural,” “hypoallergenic” and even “organic” with little regulation.
-In fact, organic personal care products may contain as little as 10% organic ingredients and may still contain harmful petrochemicals even though they claim to be organic.
+In addition, there are little to no labeling requirements for cosmetics and personal care products.
+Companies can go ahead and use the terms “natural”, “hypoallergenic”, and even “organic” with little regulation or oversight.
+In fact, “organic” personal care products may contain as little as 10% organic ingredients, and may still contain harmful petrochemicals even though they claim to be organic.

-I’ve known for some time that these chemicals can disrupt our body’s natural processes and interfere with our hormones, causing a number of health concerns.
+I’ve known for some time that these chemicals can disrupt our body’s natural processes and interfere with our hormones, causing or contributing to a number of health concerns.
 At my practice, I see the impact they can have on women’s menstrual cycles, including more severe PMS and menopausal symptoms.
-And a 2015 new study concluded that exposure to beauty products can actually trigger early menopause.
+And a 2015 study concluded that exposure to beauty products can actually trigger early menopause.

 One of the most comprehensive studies ever done on menopause and endocrine disruptors shows that exposure to chemicals such as dioxins from pesticides, phthalates from fragrances, plastics, cosmetics and hairspray, and polychlorinated biphenyls can result in menopause as many as four years earlier than it would otherwise have arrived.

-The study concluded it wasn’t simply exposure to the chemicals that triggered the body’s response; it was increasing exposure over time that led to the impaired ovarian function.
+The study concluded that it wasn’t simply exposure to the chemicals that triggered the body’s response– it was the increasing exposure over time that led to the impaired ovarian function.
 When they looked at all women over 30, those with the highest levels of exposure in their blood and urine were 6 times more likely to be menopausal than the women with lower exposure levels.

 But many of them are well within our control.
 There are things that we all can – and should – do to reduce our exposure, including going “green” in our household products and choosing organic in our food and beauty product purchases (being careful to read the labels!).